 EV201L Environmental Science Lab (I cr.)
-This laboratory will engage the students in experimentation to understand environmental issues such as Geographic Information Systems (GIS), acid precipitation, alternative energy sources, composting and landfill design, groundwater contamination and remediation, land conservation, and cleanup of oil spills.
+This laboratory will engage the students in exercises and projects that will help them understand key principles and concepts in environmental science.
+Emphasis on investigating surface water, soil, and groundwater pollution, as well as renewable energy sources and population growth.
 Prerequisite: BI104L.
 Co-requisite: EV201.

 EV290 Environmental Science Seminar 1 (1 cr.)
-Begins the process of teaching students how to use the scientific method to design experiments and develop an independent research project.
+Begins the process of teaching students the nature of scientific research, finding and reading scientific literature, formatting of research papers, and improving their scientific writing skills.
+Students will establish a foundation for using the scientific method to design experiments and develop an independent research project.
 The course includes various modes of scientific communication including written and oral presentations.
-Prerequisite: Sophomore standing, Bl104, and Bl103 or Bl105.
+Prerequisite: Sophomore standing, BI104, and BI103 or BI105.